Frequently Asked Questions

 Shortly after we entered the field of visual media, we realized there was more than one medium through which to share the beautiful images we captured.

 Meanwhile, we have often longed for an Orthodox calendar that would be nearly as helpful, thought-provoking, or lovely to look at as some of the exquisite photography calendars offered on the market.
-Although the Church offers the Christ-centered way to view the world, with true beauty and wisdom, the only calendars we found primarily featured icons, which we already have on our walls.
+The Church offers the Christ-centered way to view the world, with true beauty and wisdom, but the only calendars we found featured icons.
+This is problematic for a disposable item like a calendar, plus we already have icons on our walls.
 We wanted a calendar that would introduce us to a wider array of Orthodox Christian life and practice and invite us to contemplate the beauties of the spiritual and sacramental life.

 What kind of paper is the calendar printed on?

-The calendar is printed on uncoated paper.
-This paper is easy to write on with both pen and pencil and withstands erasing.
+The calendar is printed on uncoated paper, which is easy to write on with both pen and pencil and withstands erasing.

 Why don’t you list a saint for every day of the year?